 In [7], Goa et al. give a survey of work done in the area of graph matching.
 The focus in the survey is the calculation of error-tolerant graph-matching; where calculating a graph edit distance (GED) is an important way.
 Mainly the GED algorithms described are categories into algorithms working on attributed or non-attributed graphs.
-Ullman's method [12] for subgraph matching is known as one of the fastest methods.
+Ullman's method [8] for subgraph matching is known as one of the fastest methods.
 The algorithm attains efficiency by inferentially eliminating successor nodes in the tree search.

-Bunke [3, 4] discussed several approaches in graph-matching.
+Bunke [9,1] discussed several approaches in graph-matching.
 One way to cope with error-tolerant subgraph matching is using the maximum common subgraph as a similarity measure.
-Furthermore the application of graph edit costs which is an extension of the well-known string edit distances.
-A further group of suboptimal methods are approximate methods, they are based on neural networks, such Hopfield network, Kohonen map or Potts MFT neural net.
-Moreover methods like genetic algorithms, the usage of Eigenvalues, and linear programming are applied.
+Another way is by applying graph edit costs, an extension of the well-known string edit distances.
+A further group of suboptimal methods are approximate methods.
+They are based on neural networks, such as Hopfield networks, Kohonen maps or Potts MFT neural nets.
+Finally, genetic algorithms, the usage of Eigenvalues, and linear programming are applied.

-Graph matching is challenging in presence of large databases [1, 4].
+Graph matching is challenging in presence of large databases [10, 1].
 Consequently, methods for preprocessing or indexing are essential.
 Preprocessing can be performed by graph filtering or concept clustering.
 The main idea of the graph filtering is to use simple features to reduce to number of feasible candidates.
 Another concept clustering is used for grouping similar graphs.
-In principle, given a similarity (or dissimilarity) measure, such as GED [5], any clustering algorithm can be applied.
+In principle, given a similarity (or dissimilarity) measure, such as GED [11], any clustering algorithm can be applied.
 Graph indexing can be performed by the use of decision trees.

-Messmer and Bunke [9] proposed a decision tree approach for indexing the graphs.
+Messmer and Bunke [3] proposed a decision tree approach for indexing the graphs.
 They are using the permutated adjacency matrix of a graph to build a decision tree.
 This technique is quite efficient during run time, as a decision tree is generated beforehand which contains all model graphs.
 However, the method has to determine all permutations of the adjacency matrices of the search graphs.
 Thus, as discussed in their experiments, the method is practically limited to graphs with a maximum of 19 vertices.
 The main contribution of this paper is to improve the method of Messmer and Bunke for special graphs by modifying the index building process.